chenasraf/massarg/README.md

       parse: (filename) => path.resolve(process.cwd(), filename),
     }),
   )
+  // A CLI option - argument with a value
   .option({
     name: 'my-string',
     description: 'A string argument',
     aliases: ['s'],
   })
-  .flag({
+  // A CLI flg - boolean argument with no value .flag({
     name: 'flag',
     description: 'a flag that will be related to any command (main or sub)',
     aliases: ['f'],
-  })
+    negatble: true,
+    negateName: 'no-flag', // Override the default negation name
+    negateAliases: ['F'], // Override the default negation aliases })
+  // Usage examples for your CLI.
+Use this to describe various common usages or quirks.
   .example({
     description: 'Run the sub command',
     input: 'my-bin --flag sub',
     output: 'Sub command: flag is true',
   })
-  .help({
+  // Configuration of the automated help section .help({
     bindCommand: true,
     footerText: `Copyright © ${new Date().getFullYear()} Me, Myself and I`,